torsday/notebook/languages/javascript.md

 When accessing a property or calling a method on an object, JavaScript looks up the prototype chain.
 In other words, if the property or method is not defined by the object itself, JavaScript looks for it within the object constructor.
 Then, if the property or method is not defined, JavaScript will look for it in the prototype object, and will keep looking all the way up the chain until it finds it.
 This, like classical inheritance, is a form of automatic message delegation.

-## FUNCTIONS & METHODS – a method is a function associated with an object.
+## Functions & Methods – a Method Is a Function Associated with an Object.

 ```js
 var functionName = function(parameter) {